GambitBSM/gambit/ScannerBit/emu_egg/README.md

 ```
 This will expand to declare functions for translating between emulator and capability inputs, and to threshold functions used to determine whether the emulator prediction satisfies uncertainty requirements.

-## Defining Translation functions
+## Defining translation functions
 The emulators only accept input in the form of vectors of doubles.
 If the input to the capability is of a different form, for example a set of different values, the user needs to define a translation function for converting from whichever format into a vector of doubles.
 This should be defined in the module namespace as ```capability_EmulatorTranslateInput(std::vector<double> &input)```.

 The predicted output for the capability is also a vector of doubles, and requires a translation function to the capability's output format.
 This is defined in the module namespace as a function called ```capability_EmulatorTranslatePrediction(std::vector<double>& prediction, std::vector<double>& uncertainty, type& result)```, which takes the prediction and prediction uncertainty, and insert the values into the correct format in ```results```.

 During training both the input and the target value (with uncertainty) needs to be translated before sending it to the emulator training function.
 The function ``` capability_EmulatorTranslateTarget(std::vector<double>& target, type& result, std::vector<double>& uncertainty)```, takes the result from the capability evaluation (with uncertainty if possible), and insert it into a target vector of doubles.

-## Defining Threshold function (optional)
+## Defining a threshold function (optional)
-The function for accepting or rejecting the emulator prediction can also be user specified, but there is a default threshold function which automatically checks the uncertainty of the prediction to the uncertainty threshold specified in the yaml file.
+The function for accepting or rejecting the emulator prediction can also be user specified, but there is a default threshold function which automatically compares the uncertainty of the prediction to the uncertainty threshold specified in the yaml file.

 To create a threshold function for a capabilty, the module namespace must include a function called ```capability_EmulatorCheckThreshold(str& name, std::vector<double>& uncertainty)```.
 The name of the capability has to be taken as an input in order to access the correct uncertainty threshold from the inifile, as well as the prediction uncertainty.